Skip to content

 Open day FAQs

-Last updated: 4 June 2025
+Last updated: 10 October 2025

 What time is my course talk at Francis Close Hall?

 Course talks are a key part of your day and will be followed by a course-related session for you to enjoy.
 Find out when yours is taking place below and the activity that follows.
 Times and locations may change so please check here regularly before the day.
-One of our friendly student ambassadors will let know where the talk is being held when you check-in.
+One of our friendly student ambassadors will let you know where the talk is being held when you check-in.

 Which Welcome Talk you attend depends on which course you are visiting for.
 Please scroll to the end of the course talk list for more details.